peteranton1/go-interpreter/README.md

 # Ideas for improvements

-* Add more functionality to the monkey language
+* Add more documentation and functionality to the monkey language
 * Provide more example programs
 * Additional run modes apart from REPL
 * Implement a module system
-* Better documentation
 * Implementations in languages other than Go

 # Credits